-I loved my visit to Romania and I found Brasov to my favorite city.
-I had the best time there and I found it to be a wonderful base for exploring the area.
 For some reason, hardly anyone visits Romania.
 I rarely ever saw any large groups of tourists while here.
 But for the travelers that make the journey, they all seem to flock to Brasov.
 Out of the all the places in Romania I visited, Brasov definitely had the most people.
 I think people are drawn here by the Dracula mythology, though there is nothing related to him here.
 (There’s sadly very little Dracula tourism in Romania.
 I was very disappointed as I wanted some cheesy tourist traps dedicated to him.)
-And since there is a lot to do in this part of Transylvania, Brasov makes a logical base of operations for most people.
+And since there is a lot to do in this part of Transylvania, Brasov makes for a logical base of operations.

-Despite the crowds (and I use that term loosely when comparing to places like Paris or Amsterdam), I liked Brasov as I found the mix between historic and modern very well balanced.
-The core of the city is this beautiful medieval destination but walk five minutes out in any direction and you start to see modern glass buildings, malls, and wide streets.
-Moreover, Brasov has a wide variety of food from local Romanian fare to good international food.
+Despite the crowds (and I use that term loosely when compared to places like Paris or Amsterdam), I liked Brasov, as I found the mix between historic and modern very well balanced.
+The core of the city is this beautiful medieval destination, but walk five minutes in any direction and you start to see modern glass buildings, malls, and wide streets.
+Moreover, Brasov has a wide variety of food, from local Romanian fare to good international food.
 I also enjoyed the fact that there were a lot of hiking trails where you could escape the chaos of the town center.

-The Black Church – The main Gothic style church in the country, this church is “black” because most of it burned down in the Great Fire of 1689.
-Most of the interior is actually Baroque style now though many parts of the original Gothic work remain.
+The Black Church – The main Gothic-style church in the country, this church is “black” because most of it burned down in the Great Fire of 1689.
+Most of the interior is actually Baroque style now, though many parts of the original Gothic work remain.
 It has also been redone a few other times since that fire.
-I can’t say it’s the best church I’ve ever seen but it was still interesting to look at considering the wide array of architectural styles inside.
+I can’t say it’s the best church I’ve ever seen, but it was still interesting to look at, considering the wide array of architectural styles inside.

 There are a few other activities to do in town.
 I enjoyed visiting the old historic walls and bastions that still exist.
 There are also two big towers, the White Tower and the Black Tower, that over look the town.
 They were old guard towers and provide excellent views of the city.
-Just don’t pay money to go into them (or any of the other bastions either).
-They are a huge rip off as there is really nothing inside worth seeing and with the roofs closed off, you don’t even get a better vantage of the city for your photos.
+(Just don’t pay money to go into them (or any of the other bastions either).
+They are a huge ripoff, as there is really nothing inside worth seeing and with the roofs closed off, you don’t even get a better vantage of the city for your photos.)

+I loved my visit to Romania and I found Brasov to be my favorite city.
+I had the best time there and it was a wonderful base for exploring the area.
 Brasov combined the medieval and modern very well.
-It had a lot more energy and charm than other places in Romania and unlike most of the other medieval cities I saw in Romania, it didn’t shut down at 11pm.
+It had a lot more energy and charm than other places in Romania, and unlike most of the other medieval cities I saw in Romania, it didn’t shut down at 11pm.
 Overall, Brasov was just great.
-The downside to its greatness is that it becomes the main destination for most tourists coming to Romania.
-But once outside the main town square, you’ll only share the city with the locals.
+(The downside to its greatness is that it becomes the main destination for most tourists coming to Romania.
+But once outside the main town square, you’ll only share the city with the locals.)